gavraluca/Site-Prezentare/README.md

-I designed this site using HTML, CSS and Java Script.
+This is a project for my User Interface Design class.
+This site is about ME.
+Technologies used:
+- HTML
+- CSS
+- Java Script